Acid Free Trays and Specimen Trays

 Covered Die cut trays – bare archival board covered in the paper of your choice on the outside only.
 They have locking tabs and require making up.

-Acid free and lignin free specimen trays – materials and options.
+Acid free tray materials and options.

 If you are looking for a larger or more bespoke designed archival box for conservation purposes please see our conservation boxes or bespoke boxes pages.